Maine moose county

 Maine’s moose hunting season typically runs from late September through late November.
 Bagging a moose requires patience, skill, and proper licensing.
 Apply for a permit months in advance – they’re limited and awarded by a lottery.

-We saw one last year that was captured by a 16 year old female.
+We saw one last year that was captured by a 16-year-old female.
 She was so excited!
-We were on the trails on our 4×4.
+We were on the trails in our 4×4 when we came upon her and her catch.

-So, pack your bags, plan your trip, and get ready for an unforgettable adventure in Maine.
-Have you seen a moose before in your rural area or traveling to one?
+So, pack your bags, map out your visit, and get ready for a memorable trip to Maine.
+If you’re searching for Maine moose, this is one experience you won’t forget.
+Have you ever seen a moose in a rural area or during your travels?